DETAILED ACTION

 Regarding claim 36, Furtner et al. discloses the system of claim 24, wherein the plurality of trapping regions forms a periodic array or quasi-periodic array of trapping regions (multiple figures).

-Regarding claim 38, Furtner et al. discloses the system of claim 37, wherein the plurality of broadcast control electrodes of the given electrode sequence are selectively in electrical communication with the respective broadcast control voltage sources of the first set of broadcast sources or the second set of broadcast sources based on at least one of (a) a switch position of the respective switch of the given electrode sequence or (b) the switch position of the respective switch of a neighboring electrode sequence (‘Each shuttling voltage multiplexer is connected to a plurality of the shuttling voltage DACs 374, and may be switched to provide a shuttling voltage VS[0 . . . n] to a plurality of different electrodes by connecting a selected one of the shuttling voltage DACs 374 to one or more electrodes.
+Regarding claim 38, Furtner et al. discloses the system of claim 37, wherein the plurality of broadcast control electrodes of a given electrode sequence are placed into electrical communication with the respective broadcast control voltage sources of the first set of broadcast sources or the second set of broadcast sources based on at least one of (a) a switch position of the respective switch of the given electrode sequence or (b) the switch position of the respective switch of a neighboring electrode sequence (‘Each shuttling voltage multiplexer is connected to a plurality of the shuttling voltage DACs 374, and may be switched to provide a shuttling voltage VS[0 . . . n] to a plurality of different electrodes by connecting a selected one of the shuttling voltage DACs 374 to one or more electrodes.
 Similarly, each keeping voltage multiplexer is connected to a plurality of the keeping voltage DACs 372, and may be switched to provide a keeping voltage VK[0 . . . n] to a plurality of different electrodes by connecting a selected on the keeping voltage DACs 372 to one or more electrodes.’
 P 44).

 Regarding claim 40, Furtner et al. discloses a controller configured to control operation of a quantum system (multiple figures, element X02),